Anna McNicoll

-Good First Aid kits can be purchased for less than $40.
+Good First Aid kits can be purchased for about $50.
 The content recommended by the CSST is:

-Every lab is required to have a First Aid kit - please contact the Biology Dept. Safety Officer at (514) 398-6406 or come to room W4/14, Stewart bldg.
+Every lab is required to have a First Aid kit - please fill out the First Aid Supplies order form and submit to EHS.

 |